You might want to change physicians.

 - Very common in dreams.
 Barring the rare lucid dream, most people have no recollection of their real life circumstances while dreaming and easily accept even the most implausible events as "real."

 - A girl in New York was found in October 2009 with no memory whatsoever of what happened or who she is.
-Link is the AP news video.
+She was later identified as Kacie Aleece Peterson, a resident of Washington state.

 - Those suffering from concussions often don't remember much from just before and a certain amount of time after being hit on the head, among other side effect.
 This is particularly jarring in car wrecks, where it is common for one person to honestly say that they have no memory after turning off the highway five minutes before, making assigning blame for the wreck difficult.